AMWA-TV/nmos/discovery-registration/P2POperation.md

 # Peer-to-Peer discovery

+_(c) AMWA 2016, CC Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)_

 This document describes usage of NMOS APIs for discovery in cases where where a distributed registry is not available, such as small ad-hoc installations.

 ## Pre-Requisites
 * All Nodes advertise their presence via mDNS at all times